bitcrowd/carbonite/README.md

 ## How it works

 Carbonite keeps a central `changes` table where all mutations of participating tables are recorded.
-Each `changes` row is associated to a single row in the `transactions` table using PostgreSQL's _internal transaction id_ as the foreign key.
+On each such table a trigger is installed (after `INSERT`, `UPDATE`, and `DELETE` statements - `TRUNCATE` is not supported, see below) which calls a procedure stored within the database.
+This procedure captures the new or updated data within the `changes` table automatically.
+The procedure fetches its own per-table settings from another table called `triggers`.
+These settings customize the procedure's behaviour, for instance, they may exclude certain table columns from being captured.

+Besides the `changes` table, storing information about individual database statements (or rather, their impact on the data), Carbonite's `transactions` table stores information on database _transactions_.
+Within your application logic, you can insert a row into this table after you begin a database transaction, and record arbitrary metadata for it.

+Apart from the metadata, the `transactions` table houses two identifier columns: `id` and `xact_id`.
+While `id` is an ordinary, autoincrementing integer primary key, the `xact_id` is set to `pg_current_xact_id()`, PostgreSQL's internal transaction identifier.
+Each row in the `changes` table is associated to a single row in the `transactions` table, referencing *both these identifiers*.

+- The `changes.transaction_id` (referencing `transactions.id`) field is filled with the ["current value"](https://www.postgresql.org/docs/13/functions-sequence.html) of the related sequence.
+This is your regular foreign key column, enough to relate a `changes` record with exactly one `transactions` record.
+Consistency with the `transactions` table is guaranteed by a foreign key constraint.
+- Additionally, the `changes.transaction_xact_id` field is set to `pg_current_xact_id()`.
+Together these references ensure that, not only relates each `changes` record to a single `transactions` record, but records in these tables have been inserted *within the same database transaction*.
+Consistency is ensure by a manual lookup in the trigger procedure.

 This leads to the following interesting properties:

 - All `changes` created within a database transaction automatically and implicitly belong to the same record in the `transactions` table, even if they're created separately and agnostic of each other in the application logic.
 This gives the developer a "natural" way to group related changes into events (more on events later).
-- As the `changes` table is associated to the `transactions` table via a non-nullable foreign key constraint, the entry in the `transactions` table _must be created before any `changes`_.
+- The entry in the `transactions` table _must be created before any `changes`_.
 Attempting to modify an audited table without prior insertion into the `transactions` table will result in an error.
-The `transactions` table carries transactional metadata which can be set by the developer on creation.

-On each participating table a trigger is installed (after `INSERT`, `UPDATE`, and `DELETE` statements - `TRUNCATE` is not supported, see below) which calls a procedure stored within the database.
-This procedure captures the new or updated data within the `changes` table automatically.
-The procedure fetches its own per-table settings from another table called `triggers`.
-These settings customize the procedure's behaviour, for instance, they may exclude certain table columns from being captured.

 <h3>ℹ️ &ensp;Trigger vs. Write-Ahead-Log / Logical Decoding / Extensions</h3>